Survey Shows DC Bike Commuting Has Dramatically Increased Since 2000

 Attorney

-According to an American Community survey, 3.1 percent of commuters in Washington, D.C. ride a bicycle to and from work, which places DC seventh among cities with a population over 200,000; in 2000, the number was only 1.2 percent.
+According to an American Community survey from 2012, 3.1% of commuters in Washington, D.C. ride a bicycle to and from work, which places DC seventh among cities with a population of over 200,000.
+In 2000, the number was only 1.2%.

 What Can DC Drivers Do To Prevent Accidents With Bicyclists?